There are essentially three categories of adoptions:

 - Title 40, Chapter 745 of the Texas Administrative Code; and

-- Title 40, Chapter 749, Texas Administrative Code, more commonly known as the Minimum Standards for Child-Placing Agencies.
+- Title 26, Chapter 749 of the Texas Administrative Code, commonly known as Minimum Standards for Child-Placing Agencies.

 How RCCL Regulates Licensed Adoption Agencies